Best Passive Subwoofers for Professional 2026

 - • Limited frequency response above 125Hz necessitates pairing with full-range speakers.

-- • Limited frequency response might lack ultra-low extension for some genres.
+- • Limited frequency response restricts versatility for some music genres.

 DAS Audio Vantec-18